 There is a single wheel on each of the Z-axis.
 Each wheel consists of an eccentric nut that is used for tension adjustment.
 You need to turn this nut with the help of a wrench until you are able to move the wheel smoothly.

-What it does it tighten any gaps between the wheels and your printer’s frame.
+What it does is tighten any gaps between the wheels and your printer’s frame.
 You’ll need a wrench that fits the size, but the wrench that comes with your 3D printer is usually smaller.
 I managed to use an adjustable wrench to get this tightened.

 Note that the wheels shouldn’t rotate freely but should touch the extrusion just enough to keep the gantry straight.
+It’s also important not to have them too tight where it makes it hard to move the wheels along the gantry.

 When you are experiencing this problem, you should be able to turn the wheels and feel a “looseness” in some of them.
 Once you’ve tightened the eccentric nuts enough, they should be connected to the frame nicely.